Houston Intercontinental (IAH) Airport

 Houston Intercontinental IAH Airport Overview

 IAH Airport is about 23 miles north of downtown Houston - accessible from Interstate Hwy 45, Hwy.
 59, Hardy and Sam Houston (Beltway 8) Toll Roads.

-With five long runways and an annual estimated 40 million passengers, Houston Intercontinental Airport is now hub to the world's largest airline, United Airlines (which recently merged with Continental Airlines), and is served by a multitude of major airlines offering direct and connecting flights to countless destinations in the U.S. and around the world.
+With five long runways and an annual passenger count of about 39.8 million, Houston Intercontinental Airport is hub to United Airlines, and is served by a multitude of major airlines offering direct and connecting flights to countless destinations in the U.S. and around the world.

 (b) Global Entry: The automated self-service kiosk is intended for frequent travelers, enrolled in the Global Entry system, to bypass passport control, customs & Immigration when returning to the U.S., by simply activating their data at this kiosk (note that the Global Entry program is now extended to Mexican citizens).
 NOTE that a Satellite Enrollment Center for the Global Entry program is now available on the mezzanine level of the City Hall Vistor's Center in Houston.
 For moe information visit globalentry.gov.

 (c) TSA Pre-check is now available.
 The TSA tel. number is 281-848-2957.

 (d) Self-service kiosks with Automated Passport Control (APC) technology are available to U.S. & Canadian citizens who arrive at IAH from international flights.

 The on-Airport 'Airport Marriott Hotel' is located in the center of the Airport terminal complex (tel.
 281-443-2310 or 800-228-9290), linking the airside of the terminals to the hotel's dining & conference rooms.
 The hotel also provides free underground train service.

 Houston Intercontinental Airport has five passenger terminals - TA though TE.